equinor/ert/docs/rst/manual/keywords/index.rst

 keyword, ordering of the keywords is not significant.
 Similarly to ECLIPSE data files, lines starting with "- -" are treated as comments.

-The keywords in the ERT configuration file can roughly be divded into two
+For your convenience, the description of the keywords in the ERT configuration file are divded into the following groups:
-groups:

 * Basic required keywords not related to parametrization.
 I.e., keywords giving the data, grid, schedule and observation file, defining how to run simulations